ilnaes/llisp/README.md

 # llisp

 A lisp-like language written in Rust.
+Implements type inference and polymorphic functions.
 WIP.

 A program like